Programme Director: Professor Brian Huntly

 Annual Training Bursary

-Additional funding support is available to all CLs in the form of an annual training bursary of £1,000 which can be used to cover expenses incurred in attending academic courses and conferences.
-The year runs from 1 August to 31 July.
+Additional funding support is available to all CLs in the form of an annual training bursary of £1,000 per year which can be used to cover expenses incurred in attending academic courses and conferences.
+The year runs from 1 August to 31 July and bursaries cannot be rolled forward to future years.

-Claims can only be made after the event has been attended.
+Claims can only be made after the event has been attended and must be made within three months of attending.
 Please also ensure that:

 - The claim is made on the correct claim form.